mozman/ezdxf/docs/source/tutorials/mtext.rst

 MTEXT_BOTTOM_RIGHT             9
 ============================== =======

-The MText entity has a method for setting :attr:`insert`, :attr:`attachment_point` and :attr:`rotation` attributes by one call: :meth:`~ezdxf.entities.MText.set_location`
+The MTEXT entity has a method for setting :attr:`insert`, :attr:`attachment_point` and :attr:`rotation` attributes by one call: :meth:`~ezdxf.entities.MText.set_location`